morpig/morpig/README.md

 I also lead the integration team, working with external partners to integrate our/their services.

-I have skills from school basics Microsoft Excel/Access -> backend development with node -> database with postgres/mongo -> infra management with kubernetes -> server management with proxmox.
+I have skills from school basics microsoft excel/access -> backend development with node -> database with postgres/mongo -> infra management with kubernetes -> server management with proxmox.

 ## My Work Experiences!
 - Led a gaming startup company (onetap) during high school 2016 ~ 2018, we provide multiplayer game servers within the Asia-Pacific region.
 Our services were used by professional and well-known gaming players in Indonesia at the time.